dzapps/text-to-speech/README.md

 # text-to-speech
-This is a Text to Speech translation.
+This is a Text to Speech Converter.